davsuacar/Lil-ASCII-Lab/README.md

     display the world
     check conditions to go on
     step start
-        update status + rewards for agents
+        update state + rewards for agents
         request actions from agents (and user?)
-        resolve results of actions from agents (and from user?) update the world (steps only?)
+        resolve results of actions from agents (and from user?) update the world
     step end

     display final state of the world